-Host- or Server Section (Hyper-V and ESX only)
+Host Tab (Only VMware ESX and Hyper-V)

-This section contains the properties of the hypervisor server.
+This tab contains the properties of the hypervisor server.
 Because VMware Workstation uses solely local files, the tab is not visible when working with Workstation machines.
-When this section is shown, all values presented here are mandatory.
+When this tab is shown, all values presented here are mandatory.